 Whenever an accident occurs, the people involved tend to get a little shocked and are unsure of what to do.
 Sometimes, they rely on police or other law enforcement who may come to the accident scene to fill out a report to help prove their innocence.
 But what happens when the police don’t come and no report is filed?
 This is a situation that many people run into for various reasons.

-At Givens Givens Sparks, our Tampa car accident lawyers understand the obstacles you may run into when no police report is filed.
+At Robert Sparks Attorneys, our Tampa car accident lawyers understand the obstacles you may run into when no police report is filed.
 Unfortunately, in certain situations, police will not even come to the scene of an accident, let alone file a report.
 This may be because they deem the property damage is too minor, the weather conditions make it difficult to do so, or no injuries occurred.
 It is, however, still possible to make a car accident claim with alternative evidence.

 Other Driver’s Statements